What are the benefits of protecting my pavers?

 YES.
-Polymeric jointing sand will last longer and give better results.
+While polymeric jointing sand will last longer and give better results there is an alternative in some situations.
 In older and very large areas of paving where regular sand has been used, an alternative is to top off the joints with additional joint sand then apply a stabilizer.
 It’s designed to protect the surface while bonding the sand.
 This stabilizer can be effective for a period of two to three years.

 Can you give me a “ball park price” before I set up an appointment for a free consultation?

 In some cases, it is possible to get some information over the phone and offer you a rough estimate.
 However, each project is unique.
 The only way to provide you with an accurate price requires an onsite evaluation and consultation.
 This allows us to understand the scope of the project, identify the problem areas and design an effective solution.

 Do you seal driveways?

 NO. We do not seal asphalt or macadam driveways.
 We only restore segmental concrete and brick pavers or natural paving stones.

 Do you restore stamped concrete?

 NO. We do not work with stamped or patterned concrete.

 Our restoration services are an affordable alternative to installing new pavers.
 In most cases, it costs far less to restore than to replace.
 As long as the pavers and base material are structurally sound, they can be cleaned and sealed to restore their original beauty.
 Remember, if you choose to replace the old pavers with new, they should be sealed after installation for protection.
 Be sure to consider this cost when comparing replacement to restoration.